 Corns and Callus

-Corns and calluses are hardened layers of skin that form as a result of friction, typically against shoes.
+Corns and calluses are hardened layers of skin that form as a result of friction or pressure, typically against shoes.

-Corns are typically smaller in size than calluses.
+Corns are usually smaller in size than calluses.
 They tend to form at the top of your toes due to friction against footwear.
 They can be painful when pressed.

-Calluses typically form at the sole of your foot, particularly around the heel and the balls of your feet.
-They typically aren’t painful to the touch.
+Calluses normally form at the sole of your foot, particularly around the heel and the balls of your feet.
+They normally aren’t painful to the touch.

 Wearing shoes with a large toe box area can help reduce the risk of developing corns.
 It’s important to regularly clean the build up of dry skin by soaking your feet in warm water for 10 minutes and filing with a pumice stone.